Kirk Shooting Investigation, Economic Round-up, Brazil's Bolsanaro Convicted

 This is a country that's had a history of coup attempts, and it was the first time that a former president was punished for trying to stage a coup.

 Remember, we 40 years ago were coming out of a 20-year dictatorship.
+Justice Alejandro Jimoraes emphasized the importance of the verdict.

-But I said the sentence given should discourage any future attempt to destroy democracy and the idea that it would be possible to disrupt the rule of law and stay in power, disrespecting free and fair elections.
+Moraes said the sentence given should discourage any future attempt to destroy democracy and the idea that it would be possible to disrupt the rule of law and stay in power, disrespecting free and fair elections.

 But Bolsonaro's defense lawyer said the prison sentence was excessive and disproportionate.

-And in the United States, Bolsonaro's son Eduardo, who's been lobbying on his father's behalf, predicted further sanctions from the U.S.
+And in the United States, Bolsonaro's son Eduardo, who's been lobbying on his father's behalf, predicted further sanctions from the U.S. in response.

 Well, he got some vocal support in the United States from President Trump leading up to the verdict.
+Has the president said anything since the verdict?

-Yes, he spoke to the reporters at the White House and said Bolsonaro had been a good president, and it was very surprising that this could happen.
+Yes, he spoke to the reporters at the White House and said Bolsonaro had been a good president and it was very surprising that this could happen.

 He said, quote, that's very much like they tried to do with me, but they didn't get away with it at all.